Surrey Heath Partnership

 • Surrey Heath Borough Council

-With an active local partnership, Surrey Heath welcomes the Surrey Health and Wellbeing strategy, and work collaboratively at a district level to support this together with our own local issues which are highlighted within our annual plan as detailed below.
+Our active strategic partnership welcomes the community safety prevention board and our opportunity to work collaboratively at a district level to support local issues which are highlighted in our rolling annual plan 2025 to 26.

 Safeguarding and health Business Crime Shared policies and procedures